-Different seeds provide different nutritional health benefits, so it’s a smart idea to have a few seed varieties on hand to sprinkle into your diet.
-Sunflower seeds, for example, are high in vitamin E, pumpkin seeds provide a healthy amount of zinc, while flaxseeds and chia seeds contain omega-3 fatty acids.
-Seeds are also great protein sources, so they’re great to enjoy as snacks or as part of your meals to address thinning hair.
+Different seeds provide different nutritional health benefits, so it's a good idea to have a few seed varieties on hand to sprinkle into your diet.
+Sunflower seeds, for example, are high in vitamin E, pumpkin seeds provide a healthy amount of zinc, while flaxseeds and chia seeds contain Omega-3 fatty acids.
+Seeds are also excellent protein sources, so they're great to enjoy as snacks or as part of your meals to address thinning hair.

 You probably already know that Greek yogurt is high in protein which, as discussed, supports hair health.
 However, that's not the only hair benefit this ingredient has – it also contains zinc and vitamin B5 (pantothenic acid).
 Add some nuts and seeds to your Greek yogurt for an extra hair health boost!

 Sweet potatoes are super high in beta-carotene.
-The body converts beta-carotene into vitamin A. Vitamin A is excellent for scalp health, as it promotes the production of sebum to keep the scalp moisturized and prevent dry, brittle hair.
+The body converts beta-carotene into vitamin A. Vitamin A is excellent for scalp health.
+It promotes sebum production to keep the scalp moisturized and prevent dry, brittle hair.

-One of the biggest benefits of bell peppers is that they’re one of the best sources of vitamin C. In fact, red bell peppers contain nearly triple the amount of oranges!
+One of the most significant benefits of bell peppers is that they're one of the best sources of vitamin C. Red bell peppers contain nearly triple the amount of oranges!
 Vitamin C is excellent for those dealing with thinning hair because it promotes the production of collagen, which is essential for strengthening hair.

 This vitamin is also an antioxidant that can protect hair against oxidative stress.
 Additionally, it helps with iron absorption, so those who deal with hair loss from an iron deficiency may benefit from consuming more of this health-boosting vitamin.
 In addition to vitamin C, bell peppers are a good source of vitamin A, which supports a healthy scalp.